 Don Fehr (Canada), the Executive Director of the NHLPA (President)

-Omar Hassanein (Ireland), Chief Executive Officer of International Rugby Players
+Omar Hassanein (Ireland), the Chief Executive Officer of International Rugby Players

 DeMaurice Smith (United States), the Executive Director of the NFLPA

-Paulina Tomczyk (Poland), the General Secretary of EU Athletes
+Paulina Tomczyk (Belgium), the General Secretary of EU Athletes

-Frederique Winia (The Netherlands), the Director of International Relations of FIFPro
+Frederique Winia (The Netherlands), the Director Member Services of FIFPRO

 Brendan Schwab (Executive Director)